 “We must reject the idea – well-intentioned but dead wrong – that the primary path to greatness in the social sectors is to become ‘more like a business.’”
 This is Jim Collins’ opening statement in Good to Great And the Social Sectors, a monograph to accompany his classic 2001 management book, Good to Great.

-I will need something, and this fills the bill nicely, to help students appreciate that the business sector doesn’t hold a monopoly on effectiveness, and excellence is not uniquely a business concept.
-It would be as absurd to argue that the primary path to greatness in the business sector is to become more like a charity.
+I needed something, and this fills the bill nicely, to help students appreciate that the business sector doesn’t hold a monopoly on the concept of effectiveness.
+It would be as absurd to argue that the primary path to greatness in the business sector is to become more like a nonprofit charity.
 The fact is that a great many organizations from both sectors are simply mediocre, because their practices are mediocre.
-Collins explains this very nicely, in both his books.
+Collins explains this very nicely in both his books.

 For the social sectors, Collins puts forth five principles, the first one — the necessity of defining “great” without business metrics – setting the stage nicely for explorations of evaluating effectiveness in the public and nonprofit realm.

 Collins continues, “To throw our hands up and say we cannot measure performance in the social sectors the way you can in a business is simply a lack of discipline. … It doesn’t really matter whether you can quantify your results.
 What matters is that you rigorously assemble evidence – quantitative or qualitative – to track your progress.
 If the evidence is primarily qualitative, think like a trial lawyer assembling the combined body of evidence.
 If the evidence is primarily quantitative, then think of yourself as a laboratory scientist assembling and assessing the data.”